On the relative Giroux correspondence: Partial open books, sutured manifolds and contact structures

+We now briefly turn our attention to sutured manifolds which was introduced by Gabai \cite{ga} to study foliations.
 A sutured manifold $(M,\G)$ is a compact oriented $3$-manifold with nonempty boundary, together with a compact subsurface $\G= A(\G) \cup T(\G) \subset \p M$, where $A(\G)$ is a union of pairwise disjoint annuli and $T(\G)$ is a union of tori.
-Moreover we orient each component of $\p M \setminus \G$, subject to the condition that the orientation changes every time we nontrivially cross $A(\G)$.
+Moreover each component of $\p M \setminus \G$ is oriented, subject to the condition that whether or not the orientation agrees with the orientation induced as the boundary of $M$ changes every time we nontrivially cross $A(\G)$.
 Let $R_+ (\G)$ (resp. $R_- (\G)$) be the open subsurface of $\p M \setminus \G$ on which the orientation agrees with (resp. is the opposite of ) the boundary orientation on $\p M$.
+A sutured manifold $(M,\G)$ is balanced if $M$ has no closed components, $\pi_0(A(\G)) \to \pi_0(\p M) $ is surjective, and $\chi(R_+ (\G))= \chi (R_- (\G))$ on every component of $M$.
+It turns out that if $(M,\G)$ is balanced, then $\G=A(\G)$ and every component of $\p M$ nontrivially intersects $\G$.
+Since all the sutured manifolds that we will deal with in this paper are balanced, we will think of $\G$ as a set of \emph{oriented curves} on $\p M$ by identifying each annulus in $\G$ with its core circle.
+Here we orient $\Gamma$ as the boundary of $R_+ (\G)$.

+We now emphasize the relation between dividing sets and sutures.
+Let $\xi$ be a contact structure on a compact oriented $3$-manifold $M$ whose dividing set on the convex boundary $\p M$ is denoted by $\G$.
+Then it is fairly easy to see that $(M, \Gamma)$ is a \emph{balanced} sutured manifold (with annular sutures) via the identification we mentioned above.
+Conversely, given a balanced sutured manifold $(M,\G)$, there exists a contact structure $\xi$ on $M$ which makes $\p M$ convex and realizes $\G$ as its diving set on $\p M$.
+However one should keep in mind that the contact structure is not uniquely determined and cannot always be chosen to be tight.

 Given a \pob $(S,P,h)$, we construct a sutured manifold $(M,\G)$ as follows: Let where $(x,t) \sim (x,t')$ for $x \in \p S$ and $t, t' \in [-1,0]$.
 It is easy to see that $H$ is a solid handlebody whose oriented boundary is the surface $S \times \{0 \} \cup - S \times \{-1\}$ (modulo the relation $(x,0) \sim (x,-1)$ for every $x \in \p S$).
 Similarly let where $(x,t) \sim (x,t')$ for $x \in A$ and $t, t' \in [0,1]$.
 Since $P$ is not necessarily connected $N$ is not necessarily connected.
 Observe that each component of $N$ is also a solid handlebody.
-The oriented boundary of $N$ can be described as follows: Let the arcs $\g_1, \g_2, \ldots, \g_n$ denote the connected components of $\overline{\p P \setminus \p S}$.
+The oriented boundary of $N$ can be described as follows: Let the arcs $\g_1, \g_2, \ldots, \g_n$ denote the connected components of $\overline{\p P \setminus A}$.
 Then, for $1 \leq i \leq n$, the disk $D_i= (\g_i \times [0,1])/\sim$ belongs to $\p N$.
 Thus part of $\p N$ is given by the disjoint union of $D_i$'s.
 The rest of $\p N$ is the surface $P \times \{1 \} \cup - P \times \{0\}$ (modulo the relation $(x,0) \sim (x,1)$ for every $x \in A$).

 Let $M= N \cup H$ where we glue these manifolds by identifying $P\times \{0\} \subset \p N $ with $P \times \{0\} \subset \p H $ and $P \times \{1\} \subset \p N $ with $h(P) \times \{-1\} \subset \p H $.
 Since the gluing identification is orientation reversing $M$ is a compact oriented $3$-manifold with oriented boundary